-Compliance Assessment - Measured PM{10} concentrations during 1998 did not exceed the 50 μg/m3 level of the primary and secondary annual standards or the 150 μg/m3 level of the primary and secondary 24-hour standards at any site.
+Compliance Assessment - Measured PM{10} concentrations during 1999 did not exceed the 50 μg/m3 level of the primary and secondary annual standards or the 150 μg/m3 level of the primary and secondary 24-hour standards at any site.
 Furthermore, the 24-hour standards were not violated because the "expected number of exceedances" for the most recent 3 years at each site did not exceed one per year.
-The annual standards were also not violated because the "expected annual standards were also not violated because the "expected annual mean" for the most recent 3 years at each site did not exceed 50 μg/m3.
+The annual standards were also not violated because the "expected annual standards were also not violated because the "expected annual standards were also not violated because the "expected annual mean" for the most recent 3 years at each site did not exceed 50 μg/m3.